Last update:11 Jan 2017

 The Delta Programme 2015 also offers a long term perspective supporting the implementation of the European Water Framework Directive and the Floods Directive in a coherent way.

 The main source of climate information comes from the Dutch meteorological office, the KNMI Royal Netherlands Meteorological Institute.
 The institute is legally obliged to provide observations on atmospheric, oceanic and terrestrial indicators and is funded by the Dutch government.
-The KNMI also provides information and data on extreme weather events.
-Next to collecting observations, the KNMI transforms the data into understandable data for the public and runs climate models to provide scientifically sound climate data input for other applications and to be used by other research institutes and universities.
+The KNMI also provides information and data on weather, extreme weather events, climate, and climate change and transforms these data into understandable information for the public, other research institutes and universities.
 One example is the Delta scenarios, in which the climate information is combined with socio-economic developments on land use, water and space, derived from the Welfare, Prosperity and Quality of the Living Environment (in Dutch: Welvaart en leefomgeving (WLO)) study from 2006, that were used in the Delta Programme.
 The observations gathered by the KNMI are publically available and date back to the beginning of the 20th century when measurements started.
 The 2014 KNMI 14' climate scenarios provide the national basis for the national adaptation policymaking (see Research).

 The following products are in support of the national adaptation to climate change process.